Measurement of di-muons from 400 GeV/c protons interacting in a thick molybdenum/tungsten target: reconstruction and selection

+It is important to note that the fitted \jpsi mass in data and Monte Carlo simulation are in good agreement (see also Figure~\ref{fig:InvMassEvol}).
+They do not agree with the PDG value due to the incomplete correction of the large energy loss.
+The energy loss is non-gaussian with large tails and the only correction which we can apply is to correct for the mean energy loss.
+Due to the tails, this does not necessarily result in the correct \jpsi mass.
+One could in principle adjust the energy correction to reproduce the PDG value of the \jpsi mass, but we find this unnecessary.
+The deviations in the Monte Carlo simulation and data are similar.

-The data di-muon invariant mass distribution (see Figure~\ref{fig:psi2s}) was fitted with a \psitwos contribution with the same shape parameters as for the \jpsi only with a free normalization.
-A ratio of \psitwos over \jpsi of $(0.7\pm0.9)\%$ is obtained corresponding to an upper limit of $<2.1\%$ for the \psitwos contribution to the \jpsi production at $90\%$ CL.
-In comparison, the precise mass resolution of the NA50 measurement enabled the determination of the contribution of the $\psi'$ and Drell-Yan production to the di-muon cross section, with a $\psi'$ contribution of $1.5\%$ to $1.9\%$ depending on the target material (see Section \ref{sec:intro}).
+A ratio of \psitwos over \jpsi of $(0.7\pm0.9)\%$ is obtained corresponding to an upper limit of $<2.1\%$ for the \psitwos contribution to the \jpsi production at $90\%$ confidence level.
+In comparison, the precise mass resolution of the NA50 measurement enabled the determination of the contribution of the $\psitwos$ and Drell-Yan production to the di-muon cross section, with a $\psitwos$ contribution of $1.5\%$ to $1.9\%$ depending on the target material.
 This is neglected in our fit and covered by the systematic error.
 The Drell-Yan contribution in the mass range $[2.9 - 4.5] \gevcc$ is of the same order and partially accounted for in the background contribution.

-The ratio of signal yields from \MC over data as a function of the minimum \pt threshold is shown in Figure~\ref{fig:InvMassEvolYield}.
-This ratio stays constant within $\pm 5\%$ for a wide range of selections.
+The ratio of signal yields from \MC over data as a function of the minimum \pt threshold stays constant within $\pm 5\%$ for a wide range of selections.
 The efficiency of this selection is therefore well reproduced with the \MC.
-Figure~\ref{fig:InvMassEvol} shows the mean value of the invariant mass as function of the minimum \pt threshold with and without energy and multiple scattering correction.
-After correction, the \MC and data agree well with the nominal value of the \jpsi mass of $3.097\gevcc$.
+Figure~\ref{fig:InvMassEvol} shows the fitted value of the invariant mass as function of the minimum \pt threshold.
+The \MC and data agree well with each other.

 Figure~\ref{fig:InvSigmaEvol} shows the invariant mass resolution as function of the minimum \pt threshold.
-The energy and multiple scattering correction gives an improvement of about $0.1\gevcc$ in data and \MC.
-However, the resolution in data is much worse compared to the \MC.
+The resolution in data is much worse compared to the \MC.
 This could be explained by a larger spread of energy loss or larger multiple scattering in data than predicted by Geant4.
-The latter would be important to study further with regard to the active muon shield for the SHiP experiment.
+The latter would be important to study further with regard to the active muon shield~\cite{mushield} for the SHiP experiment.

 The yield of \jpsi as a function of reconstructed momentum, transverse momentum, rapidity, and \cosTheta is obtained by fitting the di-muon invariant mass distributions in bins of the kinematic variable.